 The Greatest Comeback

 There have been a lot of great “comeback” stories in American sports history.
-Some of them are quite recent.
 The Golden State Warriors were down 3-1 against the Oklahoma City Thunder in the 2016 Western Conference Championship, before coming back to win the series.
 Then in the next round, the NBA Championship, the Warriors were up 3-1 against the Cleveland Cavaliers, and the Cavs came back to win.
 Who would have known that the city of Cleveland would be on the other end of that equation just a few months later?
 The Chicago Cubs were down 3-1 against the Indians in the World Series, before coming back to win the title.

 Perhaps the most epic sports comeback in recent memory took place in Super Bowl 51.
 The New England Patriots were down to the Atlanta Falcons by 25 points in the second half and ended up winning in overtime.
 It was the largest deficit overcome in Super Bowl history.